- Modulating furnaces are more efficient than single- or double-stage furnaces.

 4. Cost: Higher Than Single/Double Stage

 Purchasing a modulating gas furnace is done purely on faith.
-You are told that modulating furnaces have an AFUE energy efficiency rating of 80%-98% You read that you can reap big tax credits for buying these furnaces.
+You are told that modulating furnaces have an AFUE energy efficiency rating of 80% to 98% You read that you can reap big tax credits for buying these furnaces.

-Despite the salesperson's claims, you will not recoup that cost in the first winter, not even close.
-Or the second or third.
+Despite the salesperson's claims, you will not recoup that cost in the first, second, or third.

 Modulating furnaces are long-term purchases where you expect to be in the house for ten years or more before you realize any cost savings.